nealcaren/fightordie/_build/html/_sources/Volumes/01/01/Agitation.md

 Some good friends of the cause we represent fear agitation.
 They say: "Do not agitate—do not make a noise; work."
 They add, "Agitation is destructive or at best negative—what is wanted is positive constructive work."

 Such honest critics mistake the function of agitation.
 A toothache is agitation.
 Is a toothache a good thing?
-No .
-Is it therefore useless?
+No. Is it therefore useless?
 No. It is supremely useful, for it tells the body of decay, dyspepsia and death.
 Without it the body would suffer unknowingly.
 It would think: All is well, when lo! danger lurks.

 The same is true of the Social Body.
 Agitation is a necessary evil to tell of the ills of the Suffering.
 Without it many a nation has been lulled to false security and preened itself with virtues it did not possess.